What is a Personal Loan With a Cosigner?

 Being a cosigner isn’t right for every situation.
 Before you decide to become a cosigner, it’s important to understand what other options exist.

 Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.
+Note that Citi does not offer the option to add a cosigner to a personal loan.

-Disclosure: This article is for educational purposes.
+This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.

 Additional Resources